 Of course, like all fashions, the oak craze of the ’90s saw some extreme uses – 200% new oak ageing or an over-reliance on oak to provide flavour to wines that lacked the natural concentration to carry it.
 This saw many producers and consumers react strongly against its presence in wine at all.
 Even Gigandet admits that there are wines with “excess woodiness” to their detriment.

 Coopers like François Frères have weathered the changing relationship wine has had with the barrel; with shifting views of critics and drinkers over the last century.
 Fortunately for fine wine lovers, there’s little sign of oak fading into the background.
-Oak’s contribution to the world’s greatest wines remains a vital ingredient to the wine’s flavour, its textural complexity and – of course – its ageing potential.
+Oak remains a vital ingredient in many of the world’s greatest wines, adding to its flavour, textural complexity and – of course – ageing potential.
 Today oak has never been so deftly handled, bringing so much to a wine, while retaining the grapes’ natural expression.
 The art of the cooper lives on.